tumale/cse15l-lab-reports/labreport1.md

 2. walk the dog
 3. eat breakfast
 ```
-This command prints out the contents of a file, which successfully does so displaying the contents of the clouds.md file.
+This command prints out the contents of a file.
+The current working directory is cse15l-lab-reports and when cat is used on a file within this directory folder, it successfully prints out the contents of clouds.md because that file is given as a path.
 <br>
 The output is not an error.